 Skip to Content

-"It's Just My Caddy" Southern Pinto Beans Recipe
+Easy, Delicious Southern Pinto Beans Recipe

 Cooking dry beans from beginning to crazy delicious and comforting finish is hella rewarding.
 Two simple ingredients, beans and ham, cooked slowly is the formula.
+To reduce cooking time and improve digestibility, soak pinto beans before cooking.

 This is your quintessential soul food cooking staple - warm, loving, and soothing to the core of your being.
 Picture a simmering pot, filled with plump beans bathed in a swath of deep flavors that have been passed down through generations.
 This recipe is a tribute to those deep-rooted Southern traditions.